Ashland Road Policies for use of

 Alteration of Facilities

-Approval must be obtained from Michelle Brooks before any changes, deletions, or additions are made to the permanent facilities.
+Approval must be obtained from the Plant Growth Facility Coordinator before any changes, deletions, or additions are made to the permanent facilities.

 Experimental Hazards

-- The use of hazardous materials, organisms, or systems (e.g., radioactive materials, dangerous non-pesticide chemicals, UV lamps, pollutants, etc.) in greenhouse experiments must be approved by Michelle Brooks.
+- The use of hazardous materials, organisms, or systems (e.g., radioactive materials, dangerous non-pesticide chemicals, UV lamps, pollutants, etc.) in greenhouse experiments must be approved by the Plant Growth Facility Coordinator.
 A minimum of two weeks notice is required prior to the use of any such materials or systems in the greenhouse.

 - Rooms in which hazardous materials/conditions are present must be kept locked.
 The rooms must be labeled with appropriate warning signs.
 Emergency contacts and procedures must also be posted.
 Insects must be contained in appropriate cages or tents.